Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 You may be tempted to manipulate your doctor for a repeat prescription long after the complaint has been resolved, as you fear going through withdrawal.

-If you are using prescribed opioids for prolonged periods, it is very likely that you will build a tolerance to their effects and a physical dependence on them.
-This means that the dosage prescribed will lose its analgesic effectiveness, and you may start to suffer from opiate withdrawal symptoms.
+If you use prescribed opioids for prolonged periods, you will likely build a tolerance to their effects and a physical dependence on them.
+This means that the dosage prescribed will lose its analgesic effectiveness, and you may start to suffer from withdrawal symptoms.

-If opiate dependence occurs, you may well be tempted to increase the dosage yourself.
-It is crucial that you seek your doctor’s advice if this is your experience.
-Not adhering to a prescription is how most opiate addictions commence.
+If dependence occurs, you may well be tempted to increase the dosage yourself.
+You must seek your doctor’s advice if this is your experience.
+Not adhering to a prescription is how most addictions commence.

 Other forms of prescription opioid abuse involve purchasing opiate drugs from the black market; this may be from the darknet or a street dealer.
-Many individuals also access opiates from friends or families who have prescriptions.
-You may well see this as harmless and a case of needs must, but there is a very good reason for not taking a prescription medication that does not belong to you, even if you are in genuine pain.
+Many individuals also access opioids from friends or families who have prescriptions.
+You may well see this as harmless and a case of needs must, but there is an excellent reason for not taking a prescription medication that does not belong to you, even if you are in genuine pain.

 Abusing prescription opioids purely for euphoric high carries added risks.
 Individuals are more prone to be reckless, take more risks and mix them with other substances.

-If you or a loved one are abusing prescription opioids in any form, it is important that you seek professional help without delay.
-Prescription opiate withdrawal doesn’t need to be painful, and drug rehabs are able to offer medical opiate detoxes.
-Please call Detox Plus UK for information on private opiate detox.
+If you or a loved one are abusing prescription opioids in any form, you must seek professional help without delay.
+Prescription opioid withdrawal doesn’t need to be painful, and drug rehabs can offer medical detoxes.
+Please call Detox Plus UK for information on private detox.

-Dopamine and how it is controlled is heavily linked in the creation of opiate addiction.
-Opiates induce euphoria and block pain by binding to the brain’s pain receptors and releasing dopamine into the brain in abundance.
+Dopamine and how it is controlled is heavily linked to the creation of addiction.
+Opioids induce euphoria and block pain by binding to the brain’s pain receptors and releasing dopamine into the brain in abundance.

 Dopamine is a naturally occurring chemical that acts as a messenger between brain cells.
-Dopamine plays an important role in many of our daily behaviours.
+Dopamine plays a vital role in many of our daily behaviours.
 It affects how we move, how we eat, our motivation levels, our emotions, how we learn and whether we become addicted to drugs.

-Repeated use and abuse of opiates alter the brain’s reward system.
-Eventually, at the peak of drug addiction, the brain stops producing its own dopamine naturally.
+Repeated use and abuse of opioids alter the brain’s reward system.
+Eventually, at the peak of drug addiction, the brain stops producing its dopamine naturally.
 The only way an addicted individual can feel any pleasure at all is to seek and take the drug that the brain responds to.

 dopamine receptors